SeanAmmirati/deep-lyric-visualizer/README.md

 In order to use this repository, you must first do a few things.

-1. Select an appropriate word embedding model.
-You can train your own model, or used a pretrained model.
+1. **Select an appropriate word embedding model.** You can train your own model, or used a pretrained model.
 This project assumes use of the [Wikipedia2Vec model.](https://wikipedia2vec.github.io/wikipedia2vec).

-2. Select an appropriate model to fit the General Adverserial Network (GAN).
+2. **Select an appropriate model to fit the General Adverserial Network (GAN).**
 Again, you can train your own model or use a pretrained model.
 This project assumes use of [BigGAN.](https://arxiv.org/abs/1809.11096)

+3. **Set up the mp3 file and the .lrc file for the song.** You must have an .mp3 file for the song that you wish to create a visualization for, as well as a .lrc file for the lyrics.
+To generate one of these yourself, try using [this website](https://lrcgenerator.com/) with lyrics sourced from the common lyric sources -- Genius, AZLyrics, etc.

 ### Embedder